 Working with the City Council, I plan to support strategic initiatives that help Boston Public Schools and their teachers receive the support they need to implement rigorous academic standards and create safe learning environments.
 I will also highlight all the bright spots of our public education system to ensure that families know about their options.

 As Boston’s buoyant economy attracts new talent, the cost of living is reaching new highs.
 A recent report from the Boston Globe reports that rents have gone up 4% this year, leaving the rent-burdened with limited options: pay up or leave.
 And while homeowners are less cost-burdened in comparison, many pay monthly mortgages exceeding 30% of their gross income.
 It is clear to me that affordability remains an issue now more than ever.

-If elected, I plan to support the Mayor’s and the City Council’s efforts to build a supply of affordable housing across the City and especially in District 8.
+If elected, I plan to support the Mayor’s and the City Council’s efforts to build a supply of affordable housing across the City.